thobo70/stas/README.md

 ## Available Make Targets

 - `make` or `make all` - Build the project
-- `make debug` - Build with debug symbols and flags
+- `make test` - Build and test with sample assembly
+- `make test-emulation` - Run emulation tests (requires emulators)
 - `make clean` - Remove object files and executable
 - `make distclean` - Remove all generated files and directories
 - `make run` - Build and run the program